 Hot tubs are an excellent way to ease sore joints, relax after a long day of work, use hydrotherapy techniques for mental and physical stimulation, and enjoy a unique entertaining area.
-With a wide variety of makes and models to choose from, you can easily find a product that fits your needs for seasonal, or year-round use.
+With a wide variety of makes and models to choose from, you can easily find a hot tub that fits your needs for seasonal, or year-round use.

 The one thing all tubs have in common however, is the importance of keeping a proper maintenance schedule.
 Keeping the spa clean and water clear is crucial to your health, and choosing the proper chemicals is part of the process.
 The best hot tub chemicals are those that are not only effective, but convenient to use as well.
 Although there are MANY to choose from, we’ve highlighted some of the top rated below for various cleaning needs.